-Variable refrigerant flow systems allow for varying degrees of heating and cooling in certain areas of a building, reducing energy consumption.
-Recent advances in cold-climate variable refrigerant flow systems (ccVRF) allow this technology to be viable in northern Illinois, providing buildings with energy savings, space savings and cooling in places where there was only heating beforehand.
+Variable refrigerant flow systems (VRF) allow for varying degrees of heating and cooling in certain areas of a building, reducing energy consumption.
+Recent advances in cold-climate variable refrigerant flow (ccVRF) systems allow this technology to be viable in northern Illinois, providing buildings with energy savings, space savings and cooling in places where there was only heating beforehand.

 In 2021, ComEd and Slipstream completed preliminary research in the ComEd service territory on VRF.
 This preliminary research had several key conclusions: